top of page

 Challenges:

 A big challenge was that the medical devices involved, were unique to the medical industry and often were manufactured by one company with proprietary design.
-Therefore engineering resources in terms of information on the design and functionality of the devices were extremely limited.
+Therefore engineering resources in terms of information on design and functionality of the devices were extremely limited.

 Working with the medical scientists, focus was placed into dissecting and deciphering every medical equipment involved in the system to understand and "reverse engineer" their functionality.